A product technical statement is helpful for your product’s users. Find out what it is and needs to contain.

 - and a description of the inspection, maintenance and reporting procedures.

-This requirement does not apply to buildings used wholly or partly as a single household unit except where a cable car is provided.
+This requirement does not apply to buildings used wholly as a single household unit except where a cable car is attached to it or servicing it.

 Compliance schedules can explain this further.